About Us Contact Shop

 Jon Acuff

-But it really is easy to do!
-You see someone who’s living the life you want or accomplished that goal you put off two years ago.
+It’s so easy to do!
+You see someone who’s living the life you want and then you feel like a failure.

-2. Don’t compare your beginning to their middle.
-In other words, you don’t know how many years it took them to actually work up the courage to go after that goal (and then additional years to see results).
-It makes no sense to judge yourself for being at the start when the person is further along than you.
+But the truth is that you’re not a failure, you just don’t know how many years it took them to actually work up the courage to go after that goal and see results.
+So don’t judge yourself for being at the starting line.

 10. Be Kind With What You Say to Yourself